SgtCoDFish/GenergyRelease/README.md

 # Genergy
 Genergy is a [roguelike](https://en.wikipedia.org/wiki/Roguelike) developed in under 7 days for the [7DRL challenge](http://7drl.roguetemple.com/jsp/viewGames.jsp#).
 It was my first entry into 7DRL, and my first "complete" roguelike.
+It (heavily) uses my ECS library [AshleyCPP](https://github.com/SgtCoDFish/AshleyCPP).

 There were much grander plans for Genergy than those which ended up in the game for the 7DRL release - the ideas behind the game are, in my opinion, quite strong.